Records management Glossary

 Service Frequency.
 The agreed upon number of shredding service events that are scheduled for a Customer Location.

 Shipping / Outside Courier.
-The service provided when Iron Mountain utilizes a third party shipping carrier to delivery Items on an Order requested by the Customer.
+The service provided when Iron Mountain utilizes a third party shipping carrier to deliver Items on an Order either at the Customer’s request or outside the applicable service area.
 Common carriers utilized by Iron Mountain are UPS, DHL, Federal Express.
-These services will be rendered at cost + 40%.

 Shredding Plant.
 A secure destruction facility where Paper-based Materials are destroyed using proprietary procedures and commercial grade shredding equipment.